 Helena McKillop (Head of Music) was educated at the Birmingham Conservatoire and subsequently at the Sweelinck Conservatoire, Amsterdam.
 She has gained a reputation for developing, expanding and enhancing music departments.
 Her determination to provide music education for all has led to her leaving a legacy of music departments which are now flourishing and highly successful.
 Her reputation is such that she regularly leads nationwide seminars on the management of music departments.

-Kathryn Birtles has been a finalist of several competitions resulting in concerto performances and was on placement with the BBC Concert Orchestra's Mentor Scheme while at Trinity Laban.
-Last year Katherine was a winner of Making Music's Scheme for Young Concert Artists which provides professional engagements round the UK.
+Katherine Birtles completed her Masters degree with Distinction at Trinity Laban Conservatoire of Music on the flute.
+During this time she was on placement with the BBC Concert Orchestra's Mentor Scheme, and was a winner of Making Music's Scheme for Young Concert Artists.
 Katherine enjoys a career of education, recitals and chamber music.

 Jamie Cranfield has been playing guitar for 25 years, having studied at Reading University, Thames Valley University and The Guitar Institute in Acton, London.
 On returning to Peterborough he gained the DTTLS qualification (DIploma in the Life Long Learning Sector).
 Jamie teaches a number of styles including classical, jazz, rock, country and blues.

-Emily Smith teaches cello and piano and accompanies ballet classes, choir and the School Musical Production.
+Emily Smith (School Accompanist) teaches cello and piano and accompanies ballet classes, Chapel services, choir and the School Musical Productions.
 She studied piano and cello at the Royal College of Music in London.
 She also accompanies ballet externally and often plays with the Intermezzo String Quartet.